Smitm06/-DroneSimulation_DroneRaspBerryPi/StepsforGazebo.md

-**Aim Of Simulation**: The aim is to simulate our real drone in real time in gazebo, that is , what ever our real drone is doing ( roll, pitch, up , down etc) , the simulator will mimic in real time.
-To acchieve this, we will give position and orientation data from GPS and imu to our gazebo as input in real time and gazebo will publish this to virtual drone.
-So by this in real time we can mimic the real drone in gazebo.
-So gazebo will take 6 things in input which are x,y,z and roll,pitch,yaw angles.
+**Aim Of Simulation**: The aim is to simulate our real drone in real-time in Gazebo.
+In other words, whatever our real drone is doing (roll, pitch, up, down, etc.), the simulator will mimic in real time.
+To achieve this, we will feed position and orientation data from GPS and IMU to Gazebo as input in real time.
+Gazebo will then publish this information to the virtual drone, allowing us to mimic the real drone's actions in Gazebo.
+Gazebo will take six inputs, namely x, y, z, and roll, pitch, yaw angles.

 **Steps**
-First step is to import our model to gazebo environment and next step is to control it to simulate it.
-So to import an model to Gazebo, there required two files, one is urdf file which has details of model structure and other is launch file which launches it to gazebo.
+The first step is to import our model into the Gazebo environment, and the next step is to control it for simulation.
+To import a model into Gazebo, two files are required: a URDF file, which contains details of the model's structure, and a launch file, which launches it into Gazebo.

 URDF (Unified Robot Description Format) is an XML-based file format used in the Robot Operating System (ROS) to describe the structure and visual properties of a robot model.
-It has links , joints , visuals and collisions.
-Example of basic drone urdf file is below:
+It includes links, joints, visuals, and collisions.
+An example of a basic drone URDF file is provided below:

 ```
  <?xml version="1.0"?>
    <robot name="drone">